30x/dispatcher/README.md

 This router is written in Go and is intended to be deployed within a container on Kubernetes.
 Upon startup, this router will find the [Pods](http://kubernetes.io/docs/user-guide/pods/) and [Namespaces](http://kubernetes.io/docs/user-guide/namespaces/) marked for routing _(using a configurable label selector)_ and the [Secrets](http://kubernetes.io/docs/user-guide/secrets/) *(using a configurable location)_ used to secure routing for those pods.  _(For more details on the role secrets play in this router, please see the [Security section](#security) of this document.)_

 ### Namespaces

 The Namespaces marked for routing are then analyzed to identify wiring information used for routign stored in the Namespace's [annotations](http://kubernetes.io/docs/user-guide/annotations/) and [labels](http://kubernetes.io/docs/user-guide/labels/).

 Annotations:
 * `github.com/30x.dispatcher.hosts`: Stores host-level configuration for each host associated with Namespace.
 JSON document, whose keys are the actual hostnames and whose values are the host-specific configuration.
-At this time, there is no extra configuration available at the host level.
-This is a forward-thinking approach to allow for future enhancements.
+Host-specific configuration currently only supports enabling SSL.

 ```
 annotations: